mcappola/mooringSurvey/README.md

 #### Other Info
 Best results require at least 3 positions, but the code is written to accept any amount of position data.

-This packages requires the sw_dist.m function found in the seawater package.
+This package requires the sw_dist.m function found in the seawater package.
 In the off chance that this survey software is downloaded on a ship that doesn't have the seawater package installed, I have this function included in the directory.

 - Version 1.0: Initial release.